-Marriage affects all aspects of life — including your Supplemental Security Income (SSI) benefits.
+Important: We updated this article in October 2023 to make sure all info below is correct.
+Marriage affects all aspects of life — including Supplemental Security Income (SSI).
 But how, exactly, could marriage (or divorce) affect your SSI benefits?
-In short, it really just depends on your spouse’s financial assets and earning potential.
+In short, it really depends on your spouse’s financial status and earning potential.
 The Social Security Administration (SSA) offers two different types of disability assistance: SSI benefits and Social Security Disability Insurance (SSDI).
-Any changes in your marital status will affect your monthly disability benefits differently, depending on which program’s sending the checks.
+Any changes in your marital status will affect your monthly disability benefits differently, depending on which program’s providing assistance.

-Ultimately, if you currently receive monthly SSDI or retirement benefits and you get married, your payment amount won’t change.
-If your monthly benefits are based on your own withheld taxes and past earnings, marriage or divorce won’t change anything.
-However, any change in marital status (i.e., married, divorced, widowed) will affect your SSI benefits.
+Ultimately, if you currently receive monthly SSDI or retirement and you get married, your payment amount won’t change.
+If your monthly payments are based on your own work credits and past earnings, marital status changes won’t affect you.
+However, any change in marital status (i.e., married, divorced, widowed) will affect SSI benefits.
+Learn how they’ll impact your eligibility for payments before you apply or after SSI approval below.

 How the SSA Determines Eligibility for SSI Benefits